Solo Mode

 Flight Logging (Mobile App)

 Flight logging works identically to Club mode.
 You enter your tach times, route, landings, and any squawks.
-On the paid Solo plan, tach cascade management keeps your tach timeline continuous — each new flight pre-fills tach-out from the previous tach-in.
+On the paid Solo plan, two enhancements make this faster:

 See Flight Logging for full details.